 How Geeky Are You? asks you a series of multiple choice questions designed to reveal your level of geekiness.
 Suffice to say I achieved a good score, assuming you think being a geek is a good thing.

-Don’t Shoot Your Friends should not be taken lightly, as one wrong button press and you’ll shoot a virtual friend.
+Don’t Shoot Your Friends [No Longer Available] should not be taken lightly, as one wrong button press and you’ll shoot a virtual friend.
 No biggie, perhaps, but if you shoot someone you also unfollow them on Twitter.
 Awkward.

 The quizzes on Us Vs Th3m are often difficult but also fun.
 Some have a link to technology but some are totally random and look to have been created after a few too many pints down at the pub.